HsiangHung/Machine_Learning_Note/Statistical_Test/KS_test/README.md

 The Kolmogorov–Smirnov statistic quantifies a **distance** between the **empirical distribution function of the sample** and the cumulative distribution function of the reference distribution, or between the empirical distribution functions of two samples.
 The null hypothesis is the sample drawn from the reference distribution (in the one-sample case), or from the same distribution (in the two-sample case).

 The two-sample K–S test is sensitive to differences in both location and shape of the empirical cumulative distribution functions of the two samples.
-In they defined ghe empirical distribution function Fn for n iid ordered observations Xi as
+In [[Wiki]][Kolmogorov–Smirnov test], they defined ghe empirical distribution function Fn for n iid ordered observations Xi as

 <a href="https://www.codecogs.com/eqnedit.php?latex=F_(x)&space;=&space;\frac{1}{n}\sum^n_{i=1}&space;\textrm{I}_{[-\infty,&space;x]}(X_i)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?F_(x)&space;=&space;\frac{1}{n}\sum^n_{i=1}&space;\textrm{I}_{[-\infty,&space;x]}(X_i)" title="F_(x) = \frac{1}{n}\sum^n_{i=1} \textrm{I}_{[-\infty, x]}(X_i)" /></a>